Pipe Noise S.T.O.P.™: Vinyl Pipe Soundproofing Wrap

 I want to finish part of my basement, but my main waste line runs along one of the walls and it’s very noisy when water goes gurgling through the pipe.
 How can I reduce the noise?

-Mass Loaded Vinyl Pipe Wrap with Decoupler
+Mass Loaded Vinyl and PVC Foam with Decoupler

 High density limp material with acoustic foam decoupler to reduce noise transmission.